kuhaha/ksuwiki8/README.en.KsuWiki.txt

 DESCRIPTION

-KsuWiki is an enhanced PuwkiWiki by supporting multiple sites under a single installation.
+KsuWiki is an enhanced PuwkiWiki that supports multiple sites under a single installation.

 FEATURES
 1. Support multiple sites under a single PukiWiki installation
-2. Support 'view' and 'admin' modes
+2. Support two modes
   - 'view' mode,  for read only, hide navigation bar and tool bar
-  - 'admin' mode, for edit after login, show navigation bar and tool bar
+  - 'admin' mode, for edit, show navigation bar and tool bar
 3. Provide a site administration tool
 4. Reorganize the layout of files and directories

 INSTALL

 1. Unzip the package a suitable place,called PKWK_ROOT under DocumentRoot
 2. Enter the PKWK_ROOT, install dependencies by typing `$ composer install`